EOEPCA/application-hub-context/docs/configuration.md

 readonly: true
 ```

-A new configMap with the content inline:
+A new configMap with the content inline to be mounted on the spawned pod is defined with:

 ```yaml
 name: aws-credentials